Petroleum Hydrocarbon Identification (PHI)

-Alpha refers to our most basic GC-FID hydrocarbon “fingerprinting” analysis as Petroleum Hydrocarbon Identification (PHI).
-This analysis is analogous to a “TPH fingerprint” analysis that a commercial environmental laboratory would provide, with some important differences.
-First, rather than the typical ~20 minute chromatographic run-time these other laboratories use, Alpha utilizes an 80 minute chromatographic run-time and the most appropriate sample extraction procedure depending on whether the sample is aqueous, soil, sediment, tissue or free product.
-There is a dramatic difference between this high resolution output and the typical “hump-a-gram” generated by a laboratory that does not specialize in hydrocarbon analysis.
+Alpha refers to our most basic GC-FID hydrocarbon analysis as Petroleum Hydrocarbon Identification (PHI).
+This method is analogous to a “qualitative TPH” analysis that a commercial environmental laboratory would provide, with some important differences.
+PHI is based on a modified Method 8015 approach for extractable hydrocarbons.
+First, rather than the typical 20- minute chromatographic run time these other laboratories use, Alpha utilizes an 80-minute chromatographic runtime.
+During this process, Alpha employs the most appropriate sample extraction procedure depending on whether the sample is aqueous, soil, sediment, tissue, or free product.
+There is a dramatic difference between the qualitative information provided by the high-resolution chromatography process used by Alpha and the work generated by a laboratory that does not specialize in hydrocarbon analysis.

 Contact Alpha Analytical today for more information.